-The ancient Thracians spoke a now-lost language.
-Greek-language sources, myth and supposition depict them as warlike sorts, devoted to mystery religions such as the Great Gods cult, which influenced Greek pagan religion, too.
-At the Thracians’ supreme temple on Samothraki island, ancient Macedonian, Roman and Egyptian rulers were initiated.
+The ancient Thracians, a non-Greek tribe, were warlike sorts, at least according Greek sources such as the Iliad, and devoted to mystery religions such as the Great Gods cult.
+The supreme temple was on Samothraki island, where ancient Macedonian, Roman and Egyptian rulers were initiated.
 Secret rituals were associated with Orpheus, the mythical, tragic Thracian father of music.

 Powerful Greek city-states vied with the Persians for Thrace's coast.
 Athens prevailed at the Battle of Plataea, though Philip II of Macedon took over in 346 BC.
 Later, with the Roman Empire’s AD 395 division, Thrace's strategic positioning on the Via Egnatia trade route made it important.